TeamREPENTOGON/REPENTOGON/docs/docs/EntityFamiliar.md

 ___
 ### IsCharmed () {: aria-label='Functions' }
 #### boolean IsCharmed ( ) {: .copyable aria-label='Functions' }
+Returns `true` if the familiar is charmed by the Siren boss.

 ___
 ### IsLilDelirium () {: aria-label='Functions' }